AstarNetwork/astar-docs/docs/dapp-staking/for-devs/register-dapp.md

 # Register dApp

 How to register your dApp in our dApp staking mechanism.
-First, you have to make sure that you meet the [requirements](https://docs.astar.network/docs/dapp-staking/for-devs/requirements). **dApp staking is for all live projects in our ecosystem.** Just contact a member of [SpaceLabs](https://astar.network/spacelabs/) to be added to our dApp staking portal.
+First, you have to make sure that you meet the [requirements](https://docs.astar.network/docs/dapp-staking/for-devs/requirements). **dApp staking is for all live projects in our ecosystem.** To receive support, the fastest way is to contact a member of [SpaceLabs](https://astar.network/spacelabs/).

 :::info
 - To register a dApp, you need to have 100 SDN or 1000 ASTR tokens + gas fee in your developer's wallet.
+On our testnet Shibuya you also need to have 100 SBY tokens.
 - Create/import your developer's wallet in the Polkadot JS extension.
 :::